Year of call: 2005

 R v C – Court of Appeal

-Appeal against sentence – Appeared for the appellant, a youth, who had been sentenced to an extended sentence of 5 years detention and 2 years on licence for robbery.
+Appeal against sentence – Appeared for the appellant, a youth, who had been sentenced to an extended sentence of 5 years detention and 2 years on licence for robbery of a pensioner who had suffered life-changing injuries as a result.
 The Court of Appeal quashed the sentence and substituted a determinate sentence of 5 years detention.

 R v G – Warwick Crown Court

 Sexual assault of a child under 13 – Defending.
-The defendant was accused of sexual assault of the daughter of his partner.
-Prosecution offered no evidence after the jury could not agree on a verdict.
+The Defendant was accused of sexual assault of the daughter of his partner.
+The prosecution offered no evidence after the jury could not agree on a verdict.

 R v M – St Albans Crown Court

 s.18 GBH – Defending.
 The indictment was severed to two separate trials.
-The defendant was acquitted in the first trial and the Crown offered no evidence on the first day of the second trial.
+The Defendant was acquitted in the first trial and the Prosecution offered no evidence on the first day of the second trial.

 R v M – Aylesbury Crown Court

-Defending a nurse accused of sexually assaulting a colleague.
+Defending a nurse accused of sexually assaulting a colleague during a shift.
 Cross-examination of the complainant required careful and sensitive witness handling.
 The jury unanimously acquitted the defendant.

 - LLB (Hons) University of North London (now London Metropolitan University)